You are here

 Therefore, it is important to note – particularly in the case of a protracted illness leading to death – that the critical date for determination of compensation to wholly dependent partners in terms of weekly payments, is the date of death itself.

 Section 235 of the MRCA specifies that the Commission must give the partner a written notice as soon as practicable specifying the weekly amount and the amount payable if it is converted to each lump sum amount (25, 50, 75 and 100%).
-The notice must advise the partner that he or she can choose between the lump sum and the weekly amount or a combination of both.
+The notice must advise the partner that they can choose to convert part or all of the weekly payments to a lump sum.
 It must also specify the date on which the notice is given.
 The standard letter to be sent to wholly dependent partners can be found in CADET in the standard letter suite.

-A wholly dependent partner who receives the above notice may choose to be paid the lump sum,the weekly amount or a combination of the two.
+A wholly dependent partner who receives the above notice may choose to be paid the weekly payment as a lump sum or a combination of the two.
 In order to elect a lump sum, the MRCA requires that:

 - the partner's choice must be advised in writing; and